Paul Zarifopol: Generic traits

-Once settled in his role as art for art's sake advocate, Zarifopol created himself a confrontational niche, earning both respect and bewilderment from his readers.
+Once settled in his role as an advocate of art for art's sake, Zarifopol created himself a confrontational niche, earning both respect and bewilderment from his readers.
 A traditionalist adversary, Nicolae Iorga, recognized Zarifopol as a "refined and daring thinker", while his Viața Românească partner Ralea called him "charming and irritating".
 Ralea identified in him "a freethinker" with "the courage of looking truth in the face", but essentially a "freezing intelligence" of "destructive anarchism", a man "alone within his sarcasm".
 A more virulent review came from classicist George Călinescu, who proposed that Zarifopol's one original note was "continuous and systematic persiflage, to the point of annoyance".
 He attributed such traits to Zarifopol's familiarity with "two sophistic races", Greeks and Jews, his claim in turn criticized by Ralea and philosopher Mircea Florian for its racialist undertones.
 Florian also discussed the constructive side of Zarifopol's work, arguing that accusations of "bourgeois anarchism" and "iconoclasm" were prejudiced.
 Another sympathetic reviewer, Andreea Grinea Mironescu, sees Călinescu's pronouncements as "minimizing and petty."

 Eugen Lovinescu, the modernist literary theorist, shared Zarifopol's overall aesthetic goals, but not his methods: Zarifopol, he writes, was an unlikely follower of Titu Maiorescu's non-didactic school of "aesthetic autonomy" and authenticity, which had emerged at Junimea in the 1860s, and had also influenced Caragiale.
 In 1941, Nicolae Bagdasar identified in Zarifopol "a vastly cultured critic, of a rare subtlety and fine irony", lamenting that his work "remains scattered in so many magazines".
 However, as argued by colleague Pompiliu Constantinescu, this improvidence was a fundamental trait and shortcoming of Zarifopol's literary contribution: his was a "newspaperman's critique" of "spontaneous impression, quick analysis, and incomplete assessment, meaning that he could never embrace a creator in all their complexity."
 The same was noted by Călinescu, who argues that Zarifopol's "journalistic method" relied on explicit appeals to popularity and spurious accuracy.